Skip to main content

 Security for your home.
 Protection for your budget.

-Many leaks can be fixed without professional intervention, saving you a tons on sprinkler system costs.
+Many leaks can be fixed without professional intervention, saving you a ton on repair costs.
+Here’s how to find a sprinkler line leak and fix it yourself:

-First, you must locate the leak.
-If you think the leak is in a water line, look for sprinkler heads in a zone that aren't working or that have very low pressure.
-You’ll likely find the leak or water line issue somewhere between a working sprinkler head and several non-working ones, especially if that area stays wet and soggy
+First things first, let’s talk about how to find a leak in a sprinkler system.
+Turn on your system and start by identifying the zone not working correctly.
+Look for sprinkler heads that don’t spray properly or have low water flow.
+You’ll likely find the leak or water line issue somewhere between a functioning head and several non-working ones, especially if that area stays wet and soggy.

 Share: